sergiocollado/potpourri/Notes_on_Linux/Notes_on_Rust_for_linux.md

 sergio@debian:~/busybox$ cd $HOME/linux
 sergio@debian:~/linux$

+#now qemu is installed, it it is not installed yet, then execute: sudo apt install qemu-kvm
-qemu-system-x86-64 -nographic -kernel vmlinux -initrd ../busybox/ramdisk.img
+sergio@debian:~/linux$ qemu-system-x86_64 -nographic -kernel vmlinux -initrd ../busybox/_install/ramdisk.img
 # qemu: could not load kernel 'vmlinux': No such file or directory # this error is due the kernel has not been compiled yet: make LLVM=1 -j32

-CTRL +  A + X to get out of it.
+# use CTRL +  A and then press: X to get out of it.

+# create a etc directory
+~/busybox/_install$ mkdir etc
+# copy the intitab from the busybox examples:
-cp ../examples/inittap ./etc
+~/busybox/_install$ cp ../examples/inittap ./etc
-# modify the file, removign the tty2::askfirst-/bin/sh to  ... tty5
+# modify the file, removing the tty2::askfirst-/bin/sh to  ... tty5
 # regenerate the image.
 #sergio@debian:~/busybox/_install$  find . | cpio -H newc -o | gzip > ./ramdisk.img

 # go back to linux and run it.
-qemu-system-x86-64 -nographic -kernel vmlinux -initrd ../busybox/ramdisk.img
+~/linux$ qemu-system-x86-64 -nographic -kernel vmlinux -initrd ../busybox/ramdisk.img

 # still there is the wargin about : can't run "etc/inti.d/rcS": No such file or directory
 # and that file is interesting because it allows to run commands at the boot

-# Also is the complain it can find /proc.
+# Also is the complaint it cannot find /proc.
 Just create /proc
 mkdir /proc
 # mount a proc filesystem there
 mount -t proc none /proc

 # create the file:  "/etc/inti.d/rcS", and there add the commands to mount /proc
+#sergio@debian:~/busybox/_install$ mkdir -p etc/init.d/

-#sergio@debian:~/busybox/_install$ vi etc/init.d/rcS
+#sergio@debian:~/busybox/_install$ vim etc/init.d/rcS
 mkdir -p /proc
 mount -t proc none /proc